 Join Chiado

 :::important Chiado is our new and improved testnet.
 Please make sure to transition all your testing and development processes here.
-Also note that on Chiado we've changed the denomination to award
+Also note that on Chiado we've changed the denomination to award. :::

 Overview

-This tutorial explains how to run the Warden binary, wardend
+This tutorial explains how to run the Warden binary, wardend, and join the Chiado testnet.

 Prerequisites